sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 This example gives the impression that we just create a new `tacos` array with the sorted list, without changing the original `counts` array.
 Unexpectedly, the `sort()` method returns a sorted array _and_ mutates the original array at the same time.
 This kind of code is hazardous and can lead to hard-to-find bugs.
 Many developers don’t realize that the `sort()` method mutates because the code _seems_ to work fine.

-T> Another surprising thing about the `sort()` method is that by default, it sorts elements by converting them to strings first, so `[6, 3, 11]` will be sorted as `[11, 3, 6]`, unless we provide a custom comparison function, as in the example above.
-This is a very poor design and severely violates [the principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+T> Another surprising thing about the `sort()` method is that, by default, it sorts elements by converting them to strings first.
+For example, `[6, 3, 11]` will be sorted as `[11, 3, 6]`, unless we provide a custom comparison function, as in the example above.
+This is a poor design and it severely violates [the principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (principle of least surprise), which states that a system should behave in a way that most users expect, and therefore not surprise them.

 It’s better to make the mutation explicit: